danmunz/recipes/sunday-steak-chili.md

 * 2 large jalapeño, seeds removed, diced
 * 2 cans pinto beans, drained

 _I'm sympathetic to the idea that rehydrated dried beans would be better here, but that honestly seems like a lot of extra time and fuss and waiting for, really, no good reason.
 "But when I rehydrate beans myself," I hear you say, "I do so in a deeply flavorful broth that imparts flavor to the beans."
-To which I reply: "You're about to dump them into a pot of chili."
-Also, you can probably use whatever other veggies you want here, though remember, this isn't a salad._
+To which I reply: "You're about to dump them into a pot of chili.
+Relax."_

 ### What Pulls It All Together